noahehall/theBookOfNoah/0current/languages/javascript/bun/bun.md

 - backend apps
   - bun executes typescript directly, no need to transpile
 - consumes existing tsconfig.json
-- make sure to `bun add bun-types` and add it to tsconfig.json.compilerOptions.types
+- make sure to `bun add bun-types@canary` and add it to tsconfig.json.compilerOptions.types
   - TODO: check if this works, was throwing in the react project
 - does not typecheck files, so `tsc --noEmit` is still required
   - typechecking should be offloaded to your IDE/tests